5 talking points ahead of England’s Euro 2020 qualifier against Bulgaria

 Right-back to the start

-England boast an array of talent in almost every positions but it is arguably on the right side of his defence where Southgate is blessed with the most options.
+England boast an array of talent in almost every position but it is arguably on the right side of his defence where Southgate is blessed with the most options.

 Two-time Premier League winner Kyle Walker did not even make the current squad as promising youngsters Trent Alexander-Arnold and Aaron Wan-Bissaka were called up alongside Atletico Madrid’s Kieran Trippier.